 Sydney Lunar New Year Festival

-Attracting more than one million people, this 23-year-old festival is one of the largest Lunar New Year celebrations outside China.
-Across the 10 days, there are more than 80 events, including performances, markets, installations, tours, exhibitions and entertainment – most of them free.
+Attracting more than one million people, this 24-year-old festival is one of the largest Lunar New Year celebrations outside China.
+There are more than 80 events, including performances, markets, installations, tours, exhibitions and entertainment – most of them free.

 This contemporary lighting installation depicts the 12 signs of the Chinese Zodiac.
 The larger-than-life lanterns line the foreshore from the Opera House, around Circular Quay, to Dawes Point.
 Follow the trail to see them all; enjoy nightly lion dancing, as well performances from local Chinese, Korean, Japanese, Thai and Indonesian community groups on the opening weekend.